To know if you’re on the right track to provide the best Customer experience, it is crucial to measure your efforts and optimize your performance.

 Why to even bother?

-Below are the crucial Customer Satisfaction metrics to ensure the success of such undertaking.
+Below are the crucial Customer Satisfaction metrics to ensure the success of such an undertaking.

 1. Net Promoter Score®